rahulkunte/FEM_studies_on_a_two-fluid_Heat_exchanger/README.md

  T1, T2 -> tables used for the imported data of water and carbon dioxide

- NTU,R -> constants representing Number of transfer units and hear capacity ratio respectively.
+ NTU,R -> constants representing Number of transfer units and heat capacity ratio respectively.

  n -> number of elements, input is taken from the user